act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Inapplicable Example 7

-Text node is in a label of a disabled native widget
+Text is in a label of a disabled native widget.

 ```html
 <label style="color:#888; background: white;">